data-gab/King-County-Home-Prices/README.md

 <img src= "images/cond_joint.png"/>

 #### Observations and Conclusions
 The graphics above show that there is an increase in home prices when the home condition is higher.
 This makes sense since most home buyers are looking to buy homes that are in good condition so that they do not have to further renovate or deal with construction issues.
-Even though the building conditions range from 1-5, after removing outliers in the data, we found that a majority of homes sold in King County had condition ratings from 2-5, which makes since since no one want to buy a home that is seriously deteriorated and needs many repairs like homes of poor condition (1 condition rating).
-A condition rating of 5 seems to be the most profitable. it seems that houses at condition 3 sell higher than houses at condition 4.
+Even though the building conditions range from 1-5, after removing outliers in the data, we found that most homes sold in King County had condition ratings from 2-5.
+This makes sense since no one wants to buy a home that is seriously deteriorated and needs many repairs, like homes of poor condition (1 condition rating).
+A condition rating of 5 seems to be the most profitable.
+It appears that houses at condition 3 sell higher than homes at condition 4.
+This is most likely due to homebuyers willing to do minor renovations for than buying an expensive home.

 #### Recommendations
-I would recommend that the property investor flip homes in conditions 2-3 so that they can negotiate a lower price with the seller.
-Using the data I obtained, I would recommend the home owner to rennovate the home to the highest possible condition, being 5, which is described as "Excellent maintenance and updating on home.
-Not a total renovation", which would help them to sell the house at a higher price.
+I would recommend that the property investor flip homes in conditions 2-3 to negotiate a lower price with the seller.
+I would recommend the homeowner renovate the house to the highest possible condition, being 5, described as "Excellent maintenance and updating on home.
+Not a total renovation", which would help them sell the house at a higher price.